-Scale Formation in Porous Media and its Impact on Reservoir Performance During Water Flooding, M.Sc.
+M.Sc.
 Thesis Sharif University of Technology ; Masihi, Mohsen ; Taghikhani, Vahid ; Ghazanfari, Mohammad Hossein

 Mineral scale precipitation and carbonate rock dissolution are among the most important reactions that usually occur during water injection in oil reservoirs.
 These reactions happen due to incompatibility between formation water and injection water as well as deviation from equilibrium conditions.
 These reactions must be considered precisely because of the fact that they result in variation of reservoir porosity and permeability which affects recovery factor.
 In this study, the effect of injection pressure on these variations during single-phase water flooding is examined accurately.
 Additionally, the changes of ion concentration and the amount of dissolved or precipitated calcite or...